openanalytics/editbl/README.md

 * https://github.com/tidyverse/dtplyr/issues/260 might cause errors / warnings when using `eDT` with `dtplyr`.
 If possible convert to normal tibble first.
 * `editbl` assumes that **all rows in your table are unique**.
 This assumption is the key (ba dum tss) to allow for only having the data partially in memory.

-## What can you expect to be included in this package in the future?
+## General future goals for this package

-* Trying to achieve  full dplyr compatibility so support for different backends is easily facilitated.
+* Full `dplyr` compatibility so support for different backends is easily facilitated.
 Now there are 3 methods (`rows_update` / `rows_delete` / `rows_insert`) that need to be implemented to support a new backend.
+* Full `DT` compatibility, including all extensions.
 * Better editing / display options for time values.
+E.g. control over timezone and format of display / storage + nicer input forms.

 ## References